SashaAlderson/Kneron_yolov3_inference/README.md

 |   Yolov3-tiny-520      | 0.114                  | 0.262              |
 |   Yolov3-tiny-720      | 0.110                  | 0.252              |
 | pjreddie's YOLOv3-tiny | 0.144                  | 0.325              |
+# Conclusion
+Convertation slightly decreases mAP50 on Yolov3 by 10% and mAP50..95 by 23%.
+Converted yolov3-tiny loses 20% on mAP50 and mAP50..95.
+We observe difference between confidence on predictions of models for Kneron KL520 and Kneron KL720 due to different convertation to nef procedures.